TechnoBlogger14o3/dharmic-treasures/README.md

 ## 📖 About

 This is a modern, interactive web application that brings the sacred texts of Hindu philosophy to life.
-The application features multiple scriptures including the Bhagavad Gita, Hanuman Chalisa, Sunderkand, Bajrang Baan, and Yaksha Prashna, all with a beautiful UI and an intelligent chatbot that helps answer life's questions using the wisdom of the Bhagavad Gita.
+The application features multiple scriptures including the Bhagavad Gita, Hanuman Chalisa, Sunderkand, Bajrang Baan, Yaksha Prashna, and an extensive guide to the 51 Shaktipeeths, all with a beautiful UI and an intelligent chatbot that helps answer life's questions using the wisdom of the Bhagavad Gita.

 ## ✨ Features

 ### 🎯 Core Features

-- **📚 Multiple Sacred Texts**: Access five different sacred texts in one application
+- **📚 Multiple Sacred Texts**: Access six different sacred texts and guides in one application

-  - **Bhagavad Gita**: All 18 chapters with 700+ verses
+  - **Bhagavad Gita**: All 18 chapters with 700+ verses, with PDF viewer support
   - **Hanuman Chalisa**: 40 verses of devotion
   - **Sunderkand**: The beautiful chapter from Ramayana
   - **Bajrang Baan**: The powerful prayer to Lord Hanuman
   - **Yaksha Prashna**: 126 questions and answers from Mahabharata
+  - **Shaktipeeths**: Complete guide to all 51 sacred Shaktipeeths with interactive map

+- **🗺️ Interactive Shaktipeeths Explorer**:
+  - Complete database of all 51 Shaktipeeths with detailed information
+  - Interactive map visualization with Leaflet
+  - Filter by state, country, and body part
+  - Quick filter chips for easy navigation
+  - Sort by name (A-Z), state, country, and ID
+  - Toggle between grid and list views
+  - Data visualizations:
+    - Body part distribution chart
+    - Country breakdown chart
+    - State-wise statistics
+  - Detailed modal view with historical significance, spiritual importance, and pilgrimage information

+- **📄 PDF Viewer**:
+  - Built-in PDF viewer for sacred texts
+  - Page-by-page navigation
+  - Tap/click navigation on pages
+  - Responsive design for all devices
+  - Smooth page transitions

 - **🤖 Intelligent Gita Chatbot**: Ask life questions and get relevant verses from the Bhagavad Gita

   - Semantic search with keyword expansion
   - Finds most relevant verses based on your question
   - Clickable verse links to read in detail
   - Works completely offline (no external APIs)

 - **🔍 Advanced Search**: Search across all chapters and verses

   - Search by keywords, phrases, or concepts
   - Direct navigation to specific verses
   - Real-time search results

 - **🎨 Customizable Themes**:

   - Multiple background gradient options (5 themes)
   - Background selector in top-right corner
   - Adjustable font sizes for comfortable reading
   - Smooth theme transitions

 - **📱 Fully Responsive**: Works seamlessly on desktop, tablet, and mobile devices

 - **🌐 Multilingual Support**:

   - Original Sanskrit text
   - Hindi translations
   - English transliteration and meanings

 - **📊 Progress Tracking**: Visual progress indicator showing reading progress

 - **🔗 Share Functionality**: Share specific verses with others

 ---